jazmyng/psa7/README.md

 ## Initial Setup

-Both you and your partner will need to get the starter code for your group using Git.
+You will need to get the starter code using Git.

 1. In VS Code, open the command palette and select the "Git Clone" option.